MTI Placements: Academy Statement March 2021

 The RCOG will work with the individual Trust and MTI Doctor to facilitate a start date taking into account the current circumstances around the COVID-19 pandemic and individual countries travel restrictions.
 We anticipate a start date in Summer/Autumn 2021 for MTI 2021 round.

-What if a Trust cannot guarantee appropriate training and support for MTI Doctors in the workplace?
+What if a Trust cannot guarantee appropriate training and support for MTI Doctors in the workplace after a post has been approved?

 Please liaise with the RCOG MTI Office who will be able to offer individual advice at email@example.com